TheSameCat2/thesamecat.io/data/authors/default.md

 When he is not writing code, he is playing with other cats on Nostr.

-Hang out with him on [Nostr]("https://snort.social/p/npub1wtuh24gpuxjyvnmjwlvxzg8k0elhasagfmmgz0x8vp4ltcy8ples54e7js")
+Hang out with him on <a href="https://snort.social/p/npub1wtuh24gpuxjyvnmjwlvxzg8k0elhasagfmmgz0x8vp4ltcy8ples54e7js">Nostr</a>.